smukov/smukov.github.io/_posts/2016-6-3-JavaScript-Accessing-Salesforce-Record-Fields.md

 {% endhighlight %}

-I've found this method to be incredibly useful when I have to work with hierarchy of objects returned from Salesforce.
+I've found this method to be incredibly useful when I have to work with hierarchy of objects returned from Salesforce (e.g. - `record.Order_Line__r.Primary_Site__r.Street_Addess__c`).
 I hope that you'll find this useful as well.